wagerfield/ig-api/readme.md

 DEMO_PASSWORD=yourDemoPassword
 ```

-Tests rely on a _live_ and _demo_ account, so you will need both.
+Tests rely on both a _live_ and _demo_ account.
 To create your API keys, login to IG and go to:

 ```bash
 My IG > Settings > API keys